azite01/statement-converter/README.md

 **Your financial data never leaves your device.**

+Most bank statements are provided as password-protected PDFs, which prevents direct export to Excel.
+To get around this, many users resort to third-party online "PDF Unlockers" or "PDF to CSV" converters, unknowingly uploading their sensitive financial data to external servers.

-This tool is built entirely with vanilla HTML, CSS, and JavaScript.
-There is no backend, no database, and no server-side processing.
-When you paste your statement text into the tool, all parsing and math are executed locally within your web browser's memory.
-Once you close the tab, the data is gone.
+This tool solves that security risk.
+It is built entirely with vanilla HTML, CSS, and JavaScript with no backend or database.

+By simply opening your password-protected PDF on your own computer, copying the text, and pasting it here, all parsing and math are executed locally within your web browser's memory.
+No files are uploaded, and once you close the tab, the data vanishes.

 ## ✨ Features